Urgent Alert

 Logos of several media organizations

-Economic Equity and Financial Education program
+Economic Equity and Financial Education Program

-In 2022, PG&E launched the Economic Equity and Financial Education Pilot Program to support African American wealth creation.
-The program is designed to help address the disparities in wealth disproportionately affecting African Americans.
-It is based on a survey conducted by the U.S. Federal Reserve, “Disparities in Wealth by Race and Ethnicity in the 2019 Survey of Consumer Finances,” published in 2020.
+In 2022, PG&E launched the Economic Equity and Financial Education Program to support African American wealth creation.
+The program helps address the disparities in wealth unduly affecting African Americans.
+Through the program, UC Berkeley Haas Business School Executive Education professors give African American high school students a better understanding of:

 Partners